TanKanT97/vue-after-free_TanKanTZBuild/README.md

 # Payloads
-Vue After Free comes preloaded with some payloads.
+Vue After Free comes preloaded with some payloads. (more in my build, that are commonly used)

 > [!IMPORTANT]
 > The np-fake-signin should not be run on a real psn account.